-- i.
-Lock-in periods ranging from 6 to 12 months; - ii.
+- I. Lock-in periods ranging from 6 to 12 months; - II.
 Premature withdrawal is not permitted during the lock-in period.
-In case premature withdrawal is allowed during the lock-in period, no interest is paid: - iii.
-Rates of interest offered on these deposits are not in tune with the rates of interest on normal deposits and - iv.
+In case premature withdrawal is allowed during the lock-in period, no interest is paid; - III.
+Rates of interest offered on these deposits are not in tune with the rates of interest on normal deposits and - IV.
 Part pre-payment is allowed by some banks subject to certain conditions.

-Before launching new domestic deposit mobilization schemes with the approval of their respective Boards, UCBs should ensure that the provisions of RBI directives on interest rates on deposits, premature withdrawal of term deposits, sanction of loans/advances against term deposits, etc., issued from time to time, are strictly adhered to.
-Any violation in this regard will be viewed seriously and may attract penalty under the Banking Regulation Act, 1949 (AACS).
-It is clarified that the special schemes, with lock-in periods and other features referred to above, which have been floated by some banks, are not in conformity with Reserve Bank instructions.
+Before launching new domestic deposit mobilisation schemes with the approval of their respective Boards, UCBs should ensure that the provisions of Reserve Bank's directives on interest rates on deposits, premature withdrawal of term deposits, sanction of loans/advances against term deposits, etc., issued from time to time, are strictly adhered to.
+Any violation in this regard will be viewed seriously and may attract penalty under the Banking Regulation Act, 1949 (As Applicable to Co-operative Societies).
+It is clarified that the special schemes, with lock-in periods and other features referred to above, which have been floated by some banks, are not in conformity with Reserve Bank's instructions.
 Banks that have floated such deposit schemes are, therefore, advised to discontinue the schemes with immediate effect and report compliance to Regional Office concerned of Reserve Bank.